keithalewis/lac/README.md

 The token following the symbol name is the return type of the function.
 The tokens after that are the argument types of the function.
-This information is required to call the function.
+The signature of the function is also stored in the dictionary.

 ## Call